repobee/repobee/docs/update.rst

 Let's start out with the easy case where no students have worked on their repos.

-Scenario 1: Repos are Unchanged
+Scenario 1: Repos are unchanged
 -------------------------------
 Let's say that we've updated ``master-repo-1``, and that users ``spam``, ``ham`` and ``eggs`` should get the updates.
 Then, we simply run